SonaraSelect/Obsidian/audreyland/Stories/World of Jint/Groups/Royal Shamans.md

-A cult of scientists run by the [[Land of Golden Hands]]' government that focuses on researching and developing [[Blood Magic]] tools, weapons, and rituals.
+A cult of scientists run by the [[Land of Crimson Hands]]' government that focuses on researching and developing [[Blood Magic]] tools, weapons, and rituals.

 ## Hierarchy